 *Price remains the same whether you choose accredited or non-accredited training, however please note the non-accredited price is inclusive of GST and the accredited price is GST exempt.

 **Please note if you are undertaking this training under funding, you must do the accredited training, as CSQ will not fund non-accredited training in this subject area.

 This course may be done as non-accredited training.
 You will still be able to undertake Testing and Tagging at home and for your workplace, and be deemed a ‘competent person’ with the non-accredited course, as you will be assessed on the day.
 You will receive a Statement of Attendance at the conclusion of the training.

 As mentioned above, if you are doing this training under CSQ funding, you cannot choose this option, and must do the accredited training.

 For those who would like to receive a Statement of Attainment for the two units of competency associated with this training, you will need to do one assessment prior to enrolment, and then a second assessment on the day of the course.

-The unit UEENEEE101A Apply Occupational Health and Safety regulations, codes and practices in the workplace is a pre-requisite, which must be completed prior to attendance in class.
-Please note we can only enrol you in the non-accredited training if this unit has not been issued to you prior to the Test and Tag course (we cannot mark this assessment on the day of the course, or after the course has run).
+The unit UEENEEE101A Apply Occupational Health and Safety regulations, codes and practices in the workplace is a pre-requisite, which must be completed on-line prior to attendance in class.
+Please note you will be enrolled in the non-accredited training if you do not complete this unit prior to the Test and Tag course.

 This course may be conducted in our training rooms in Cairns, or on-site at client premises.
 Where courses are conducted on-site then a suitable venue and white board are to be provided by the client company.
 The venue shall have sufficient tables and chairs for participants to be seated comfortably for the duration of training.
 Any catering costs shall be borne by the client company.
 Please contact us to discuss alternate arrangements if there is any difficulty in providing these facilities and equipment.